Your privacy matters

 1. Data sharing

 We do not pass your details onto any third parties for sales and marketing purposes.
 However, we do pass on your details - where strictly necessary - to third parties solely to deliver our products and services.
-For example in taking payment on the website we will pass essential details (your email address) to Paypal or, if you attend one of our events, we may have to pass your name to the venue to allow you entry.
+For example with our email distribution service or, if you attend one of our events, we may have to pass your name to the venue to allow you entry.

 2. Managing your account

+is it!
 If you wish to delete your account, you must email us to request this.
-If you wish to unsubscribe from the newsletter list but retain your account, simply click here.

 3. Data retention